5 Cheese Lasagna

 - 1 tsp black pepper

-- Start by placing the top oven rack in the center position and preheat the oven to 375°F.
+- Place the top oven rack in the center position and set temperature to 375°F.

-- In a large bowl, combine the ricotta cheese, egg, 3 tablespoons Italian seasoning, and fresh parsley, then use a wooden spoon to combine.
-(Family tradition!)
+- In a large glass bowl, combine ricotta cheese, beaten egg, 3 tablespoons Italian seasoning, and fresh parsley.
+Stir to combine.